enqueuezero/site/utilities/autojump.md

 ## Conclusions

 The autojump is a useful utility for switching directory faster.
-It's based on a traditional finding-needles-in-haystack problem but is far from it, which makes it a gorgeous software.
+It's based on a traditional finding-needles-in-haystack problem but is far beyond that, which makes it a gorgeous software.